KavanaVenkatesh/kavanavenkatesh.github.io/_pages/about.md

 ---

-<p style="color: #d63384; text-align: center; margin-bottom: 15px;">I am actively looking for research internships for Summer 2026.
-If you have an open position that aligns with my experience, please reach out!</p>
+<p style="color: #d63384; text-align: center; margin-bottom: 15px;">I will be joining Apple as a Research Intern in Summer 2026 at their Seattle office!
+I would love to connect with fellow interns!
+Feel free to email me for a coffee chat!</p>

 ## <span style="color: #6a0dad; font-size: 1.5em; display: flex; align-items: center;"><span style="margin-right: 10px;">🔬</span> Research</span>